Skip to Content

 To find garnet in Maryland, head towards the Bare Hills Mining District and explore the general area or the area mines and quarries of Baltimore County.

-The area quarries and pegmatites of Granite are filled with garnet.
+The quarries and pegmatites of granite in the area are filled with garnet.
 You can also find garnet in the Flintville, Bald Friar & Pilot area mines and quarries.

-TIP: Garnets are beautiful gemstones, but you can find many fake ones on the internet.
+TIP: Garnets are beautiful gemstones, but you can find many fake ones online.
 Check out the main differences between real and fake garnets in the article below:

 Real vs. Fake Garnet: Focus on These 6 Differences